Fumiya Hayakawa

+Fumiya Hayakawa (早川 史哉, Hayakawa Fumiya) is a Japanese footballer who plays as a defender for J1 League club Albirex Niigata.

 Club career

 Hayakawa was born in Niigata on 12 January 1994.
 Already being recruited from Albirex Niigata as a youngster, he then joined University of Tsukuba for four years.
 After graduating from university, he joined Albirex Niigata in 2016.
 In February, he debuted in the opening match of the 2016 season.
-However he was diagnosed with leukemia in April.
+However in April, he was diagnosed with leukemia.
 Hayakawa stopped playing and began treatment.
 He returned as a player in 2019.

-National team career
+International career

-In June 2011, Hayakawa was elected Japan U-17 national team for 2011 U-17 World Cup.
-He played full time in all 5 matches and scored 3 goals.
+In June 2011, Hayakawa was selected to play for Japan U-17 national team at the 2011 U-17 World Cup.
+He started in all 5 matches and scored 3 goals.